michaelmangelsdorf/myth/spec.md

     0xDC: EZ	Take E as page offset and store it into PC - if A is equal to zero
     0xDD: EN	Take E as page offset and store it into PC - if A is negative (has bit 7 set)
     0xDE: ER	Take E as page-index, load the index into R, set PC to 80h
     0xDF: EC	Take E as page-index, load the index into C, set PC to 0.
-Save return pointer into B:O. Decrement L
+Save return pointer into B_O.
+Decrement L

-    0xE0: SU	Take SIR as 8-bit signed number and add it to 16-bit pointer B:O
+    0xE0: SU	Take SIR as 8-bit signed number and add it to 16-bit pointer B_O
-    0xE1: SM	Take SIR into M[B:O]
+    0xE1: SM	Take SIR into M[B_O]
     0xE2: SB	Take SIR into B
     0xE3: SO	Take SIR into O
     0xE4: SA	Take SIR into A